 The house was not listed in the 1898 Boston Blue Book.

-By the 1898-1899 winter season, 451 Beacon was the home of Robert Bruce Fairbairn, president of the National Rockland Bank, and his wife, Edith B. (Alexander) Fairbairn.
+In April of 1898, 451 Beacon became the home of Robert Bruce Fairbairn, president of the National Rockland Bank, and his wife, Edith B. (Alexander) Fairbairn.
+They previously had lived in Roxbury.

 He died in March of 1907.
 Edith Fairbairn continued to live at 451 Beacon and on April 2, 1910, she purchased the house from Ellerton Dorr.